pojntfx/networked-linux-memsync/docs/main.md

 The Linux kernel was released by Linus Torvalds in 1991.
 Developed primarily in the C language, it has recently seen the addition of Rust as an approved option for further expansion and development, esp. for drivers[@linux2023docs].
 The kernel powers millions of devices across the globe, including servers, desktop computers, mobile phones, and embedded devices.
 As a kernel, it serves as an intermediary between hardware and applications.
 It is engineered for compatibility with a wide array of architectures, such as ARM, x86, RISC-V, and others.

-The kernel does not function as a standalone operating system in itself; rather, this role is fulfilled by distributions, which build upon the Linux kernel to create fully-fledged operating systems[@love2010linux].
+The kernel does not function as a standalone operating system in itself; rather, this role is fulfilled by distributions, which build upon the Linux kernel to create fully-fledged operating systems.
 Distributions supplement the kernel with additional userspace tools, examples being GNU coreutils or BusyBox.
 Depending on their target audience, they further enhance functionality by integrating desktop environments and other software.

 The open-source nature of the Linux kernel makes it especially interesting for academic exploration and usage.
 It offers transparency, allowing anyone to inspect the source code in depth.
 Furthermore, it encourages collaboration by enabling anyone to modify and contribute to the source code.
-This transparency, coupled with the potential for customization and improvement, makes developing for the Linux kernel a good choice for academic work.

 ### Linux Kernel Modules